-During the life cycle of a PartVersion are existing manifold situations where the conformance of the PartVersion according to a set of requirements must be demonstrated or is required to be known.
+During the life cycle of a PartVersion are existing manifold situations are existing where the conformance of the PartVersion according to a set of requirements must be demonstrated or is required to be known.
 To express the result of such a conformance test, the VEC offers the RequirementsConformanceSpecification and the RequirementsConformanceStatement.

-As the RequirementsConformanceSpecification is a PartOrUsageRelatedSpecification it can be used to express conformance for a set of PartVersion or PartUsages.
+As the RequirementsConformanceSpecification is a PartOrUsageRelatedSpecification, it can be used to express conformance for a set of PartVersion or PartUsages.
 The DocumentVersion in which the RequirementsConformanceSpecification is contained, normally represents the original document by which the conformance was approved (e.g. a type rating).

 The actual conformance is expressed with RequirementsConformanceStatements.
 This can be used to express a successful or explicitly failed conformance test.
 The requirements for which the state is valid, are referenced as a DocumentVersion via the requirementsSpecification association.